ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 Frontend courses included HTML/CSS/JavaScript, build tools, TypeScript and Angular.

 #### Build tools:
-In this course, we started off with Node.js and its features like asynchronous and event emitters.
+In this course, we started off with Node.js and its features like asynchronous programming and event emitters.
 NPM and other package managers were

 #### Typescript:
 In the typescript course, we build further on Node.js and NPM.
 We did an exercise about School management where we used OO-programming and CRUD in typescript.
 This was pretty challenging but with each other help, we managed to get the final assessment done.